 We have never declared or paid cash dividends on our ordinary shares.
 For the foreseeable future, we currently intend to retain all available funds and any future earnings to support our operations and to finance the growth and development of our business.
 Any future determination to declare cash dividends will be made at the discretion of our board of directors, subject to compliance with applicable laws and covenants under the loan facilities with Oaktree and NovaQuest or other current or future credit facilities, which may restrict or limit our ability to pay dividends, and will depend on our financial condition, operating results, capital requirements, general business conditions and other factors that our board of directors may deem relevant.
 We do not anticipate paying any cash dividends on our ordinary shares in the foreseeable future.
-As a result, a return on your investment in our ordinary shares or ADSs will appreciate in value in the future.
+As a result, a return on your investment in our ordinary shares or ADSs will likely only occur if our ordinary share or ADS price appreciates.
+There is no guarantee that our ordinary shares or ADSs will appreciate in value in the future.